Acemcp Node.js Implementation

 ```typescript

 // 1.
-Create the tool file: src/tools/myTool.ts
+Create a tool file: src/tools/myTool.ts

 export async function myTool(args: { param1: string }): Promise<{ type: 'text'; text: string }> {